chintadinesh/clarOS/README.md

    see "red", "green", "red", "blue", print to the console each time the corresponding color is toggled.

-## Known Issues

-The current libvalvano build includes multiple definitions of some functions, leading to linker errors for projects that use those functions.

 ## Acknowledgements

 Thanks to [Josh Minor][jishminor] and [Sean Kirmani][kirmani] for their